Legacy of Caring Gala and Auction, May 15, 2015

 At this favorite shopping spot for book lovers, you can fill shopping bags with best selling hardback or paperback fiction and nonfiction books, pick up a few DVD's for the grandkids, and even get books on CDs for the next road trip—all at unbelievable prices.
-Hardback books and trade paperbacks are just each, regular paperback books are 166 and books on CDs are .
+Hardback books and trade paperbacks are just .00 each, regular paperback books are 166.00, and CDs, DVDs, and Books on Tape are .00.
 Fiction is arranged by author and other books are arranged by subject, so finding the perfect volume is easy.
 All proceeds from book sales are donated to local charities.

-Be sure to plan your Tour activities to include a visit to the Book Nook in the lower level of the Broyles Center on Friday from 9 a.m. to 5 p.m.and on Saturday 9 a.m. to 4 p.m.
-On Saturday remember to shop early before you tour the homes if you have a late afternoon ticket.
+Be sure to plan your day to include a visit to the Book Nook in the lower level of the Broyles Center on Friday from 9:00 a.m. to 5:00 p.m.and on Saturday 9:00 a.m. to 4:00 p.m.

 Call Glenda Molton at 706-268-1595 with questions or to volunteer to be a helper.